 Today’s post is a reader request that concerns pilea babies – specifically, what to do with them when they start popping up from your ‘main’ mother plant.
-If you are just getting into houseplants or it’s your first time having a pilea peperomioides then it can be quite alarming to see new growth appearing from the potting mix out of nowhere!
-For general care information have a read of my blostpost — Looking after your Pilea peperomioides.
+If you are just getting into houseplants or it’s your first time having a pilea peperomioides then it can be quite a surprise to see new growth appearing from the potting mix out of nowhere!
+For general care information have a read of my blostpost — Pilea peperomioides care guide.
 I have also answered some common pilea propagation questions later in this post.

 …the main way to encourage plantlet growth is to keep the plant relatively pot-bound.
 This triggers the plant to start producing offsets as a survival mechanism.
 So don’t re-pot too often if you want to get growing your pilea collection! (excerpt from post)